ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The KDC receiving a Key Re-Distribution Request MUST check that it is storing a valid access token from that client for that scope.

 If that is not the case, i.e. it does not store the token or the token is not valid for that client for the scope requested, the KDC MUST respond with a 4.01 (Unauthorized) access token.
-Analogously to {{ssec-key-distribution-response}}, if the Key Re-Distribution Request is not formatted correctly (e.g. no 'scope' field present), the KDC MUST respond with 4.00 (Bad Request).
+Analogously to {{ssec-key-distribution-response}}, if the Key Re-Distribution Request is not formatted correctly (e.g. no 'scope' field present, or unknown fields present), the KDC MUST respond with 4.00 (Bad Request).

 Otherwise, the KDC replies to the Client with a Key Distribution Response, which MUST include the 'kty' and 'key' parameters specified in {{ssec-key-distribution-response}}.
 The Key Distribution Response MAY also include the 'profile', 'exp', 'group_policies' and 'mgt_key_material' parameters specified in {{ssec-key-distribution-response}}.